Chapter 1: Messages

 “Don’t worry, I’ll check on it.”
 Kahi got up and walked over to the door while munching down her slice in a few final bits.
 The knock was repeated, this time louder.
 “Wow, not that patient are you--” Kahi opened it but stopped her annoyance.
 “Hello… a Kanonikós.”

-Standing on the other side was Alqamar with the letter in her hand.
-“Oh, you look different from your picture,” she remarked while looking back to a letter.
+Standing on the other side was a tall pale woman of a basic color with bold blue wings in brown leathery armor with a red dress, black thin pants, a roman style helmet, and a letter in her hand.
+“Oh, you look different from your picture,” she remarked while looking back at a letter.

 As far as Kahi could tell there was no picture in the Kanonikós’s hand at all, just the envelope.
 One thing did catch Kahi’s eye, a strange symbol that looked very familiar.
 “A very lively yellow oak tree covered with green star-shaped leaves.
 The symbol from my father’s old safe?”
 She whispered to herself.